schmiddr/aws-lambda-ddns-function/README.md

 - Next, the function checks the EC2 instance’s tags for the CNAME and ZONE tags.
 If the ZONE tag is found, the function creates A and PTR records in the specified zone.
 If the CNAME tag is found, the function creates a CNAME record in the specified zone.

 Next, the function checks to see whether there's a DHCP option set assigned to the VPC.
 If there is, it uses the value of the domain name to create resource records in the appropriate Route 53 private hosted zone.
-The function also checks to see whether there's an association between the instance's VPC and the private hosted zone.
+The function also checks to see whether there's an association between the instance's VPC and the private hosted zone for reverse lookups.
 If there isn't, it creates it.

 - The function deletes the required DNS resource records if the state of the EC2 instance changes to “shutting down” or “stopped”.